istio/istio/mixer/doc/dev/adapters.md

 # Writing Mixer Adapters

-This will eventually turn into a developer's guide for creating mixer adapters.
+This will eventually turn into a developer's guide for creating Mixer adapters.
 For now, it's just a set of notes and reminders:

 - Adapters must use env.Logger for logging during